Lusitanian language: Non-Celtic theory

+(which was inhabited by the Belgians, an Indo-European nation located zwischen Germanen und Kelten) and that of the Lusitanians.

 Geographical distribution

 Inscriptions have been found Cabeço das Fráguas (in Guarda), in Moledo (Viseu), in Arroyo de la Luz (in Cáceres) and most recently in Ribeira da Venda.
 Taking into account Lusitanian theonyms, anthroponyms and toponyms, the Lusitanian sphere would include modern northern Portugal and adjacent areas in southern Galicia, with the centre in Serra da Estrela.

 The most famous inscriptions are those from Cabeço das Fráguas and Lamas de Moledo in Portugal and Arroyo de la Luz in Spain.
 Ribeira da Venda is the most recently discovered (2008).

 A bilingual Lusitanian–Latin votive inscription is reported to attest the ancient name of Portuguese city of Viseu: Vissaîegobor.